 Skip to main content

-A data source represents a system or feed that produces financial records — for example, your bank, your payment processor, or an internal ledger.
-Every record in End Close belongs to exactly one data source.
-Each data source has a key (a unique, immutable identifier you define) and a name (a human-readable label).
-You reference data sources by their key throughout the API.
+A data stream represents a system or feed that produces financial records — for example, your bank, your payment processor, or an internal ledger.
+Every record in End Close belongs to exactly one data stream.
+Each data stream has a key (a unique, immutable identifier you define) and a name (a human-readable label).
+You reference data streams by their key throughout the API.

 Example